prof3ssorSt3v3/mad9034/docs/modules/week11/README.md

 ## Learning Objectives

-- Differentiate between concept design and detailed design in the context of digital product development, and understand the importance of each stage in creating a cohesive user experience.
+- Understand the differences and significance of concept and detailed design in digital product development.
-- Demonstrate the ability to finalize navigation, create detailed screen layouts, select appropriate controls and components, and effectively use icons and labels in the design process.
+- Master navigation finalization, screen layout creation, control/component selection, and effective use of icons and labels.
-- Choose and apply suitable typography and visual design elements, considering readability, aesthetic appeal, and brand consistency.
+- Apply suitable typography and visual design for readability, aesthetics, and brand alignment.
-- Understand and apply key design guidelines from major design systems like Google's Material Design and Apple's Human Interface Guidelines, and incorporate best practices in UI/UX design.
+- Utilize key design guidelines from systems like Google's Material Design and Apple's Human Interface Guidelines.
-- Recognize various types of risks (market, product, usage) in digital design projects and develop strategies to address and mitigate these risks.
+- Identify and strategize against various risks (market, product, usage) in digital design.
-- Develop skills to manage uncertainty and ambiguity in design thinking processes, fostering innovation and resilience.
+- Enhance skills in managing uncertainty and ambiguity, promoting innovation and resilience.
-- Understand the principles of Lean UX, including rapid experimentation and customer testing, and differentiate it from traditional UX approaches.
+- Grasp Lean UX principles, focusing on rapid experimentation and customer testing, and contrast these with traditional UX methods.
-- Demonstrate the ability to work collaboratively in cross-functional teams, applying Lean UX and Agile methodologies to optimize design workflows and outcomes.
+- Collaborate effectively in cross-functional teams, employing Lean UX and Agile methodologies for optimized design processes.

 ## Slides